Pop101/CompreSUS/README.md

 Arrays, to the uninitiated, can seem hard to visualize, but after hours of debugging, `numpy` representation of the *amogus*, a rudimentary outline of the titillating character, takes on a newfound beauty.
 The pattern of the spaceman lies deep within our eyes, a transcendant pattern that cannot, and should not, be denied.

 The results are sus.
 There is no better descriptor.
 Nothing describes the utter ecstasy of zooming in on the image and seeing amogi.
-So many amogi.

-Let him in. \
 Embrace ***amogus***.

 ## Technologies

 This project is created with:

 - [Numpy](https://numpy.org/): 1.21.4
 - [scikit-image](https://scikit-image.org/): 0.19.2
 - [Pillow](https://github.com/python-pillow/Pillow): 8.4.0
 - [deflate](https://github.com/dcwatson/deflate): 0.3.0

 ## Inner Workings

-CompreSUS works by splitting a picture into a grid of 5x4 cells and then transformed into an unfortunate spaceman.
+CompreSUS works by splitting a picture into a grid of 5x4 cells and then transforms each into an unfortunate spaceman.
 This is encoded in a color for the amogus and a color for a background.
 Do this one more time with a small offset, only encoding the color of the amogus.

-The resulting bytes are then slapped into deflate.
-Why?
-Because why not?

 ![Size Comparison](.github/sizes.amog.png) \
-*This image is perfectly legible*

 The resulting image is entirely made out of amogi, which is to say, pretty sus.

 ![Cat](.github/cat.amog.png)

 ## Setup

 Clone the Repo \
 ```git clone https://github.com/Pop101/CompreSUS``` \
 Enter the Repo and Install requirements \
 ```cd CompreSUS && sudo python3 -m pip install -r requirements``` \
-Run and Enjoy.
-Honestly, I don't know why you'd ever want to use this.
+Run and Enjoy as you see fit.

 ## FAQ

 **Q:** What does the sus score do? \
 **A:** Increase the visibility of amogi in decompressed images.